canvasxyz/canvas/docs/2-applications.md

 // ]
 ```

-You can also maintain contracts as separate JavaScript or TypeScript files that export a default class that extends `Contract`, and pass them as a string to `Canvas.initialize({ contract })`.
-Canvas will execute them inside a QuickJS WASM VM.
+If you wish, you can maintain a separate TypeScript or JavaScript file for the contract, that exports a default class that extends `Contract`.
+If you pass that contract as a string to `Canvas.initialize({ contract })`, it will be compiled using `esbuild` and initialized inside a QuickJS WASM VM.

-TypeScript contracts are compiled automatically using esbuild.

 ## Actions